lukacu/pixelpipes/docs/source/nodes.rst

 List of nodes
 =============

-Despite being Python classes, nodes are documented separately and a bit differently to make their use cleared.
-Below is a list of nodes included in the PixelPipes package, without helper internal nodes.
+Despite being Python classes, nodes follow a consistent logic are documented separately from the rest of the API.
+Below is a list of nodes included in the PixelPipes core.

 Core nodes
 ----------

 .. autonodes:: pixelpipes.graph
+   :members:

+.. autonodes:: pixelpipes.compiler
    :members:

 Scalar operations
 -----------------